-Taking Sertraline together with the following medicines may cause serious side effects:
+Taking Sertraline together with the following medicines may cause serious side Medicines called monoamine oxidase inhibitors (MAOIs), like moclobemide (to treat

-- Medicines called monoamine oxidase inhibitors (MAOIs), like moclobemide (to treat depression) and selegiline (to treat Parkinson's disease), the antibiotic linezolid and methylene blue (to treat high levels of methaemoglobin in the blood).
+- depression) and selegiline (to treat Parkinson's disease) the antibiotic linezolid and methylene blue (to treat high levels of methaemoglobin in the blood).
 Do not use Sertraline together with these medicines. - Medicines to treat mental disorders such as psychosis (pimozide).
 Do not use Sertraline together with pimozide.

-Talk to your doctor if you are taking the following medicines:
+Talk to your doctor if you are taking the following medicine:

 - Medicines containing amphetamines (used to treat attention deficit hyperactivity disorder (ADHD), narcolepsy, and obesity). - Herbal medicine containing St. John's Wort (Hypericum perforatum).
-The effects of St. John's Wort may last for 1-2 weeks. - Products containing the amino acid tryptophan. - Medicines to treat severe or chronic pain (opioids e.g. tramadol, fentanyl). - Medicines used in anaesthesia (e.g. fentanyl, mivacurium and suxamethonium). - Medicines to treat migraines (e.g. sumatriptan). - Blood thinning medicine (warfarin). - Medicines to treat pain/arthritis (e.g. metamizole, Non steroidal antiinflammatory drug (NSAID) such as ibuprofen, acetylsalicylic acid (aspirin)). - Sedatives (diazepam). - Diuretics (also called 'water' tablets). - Medicines to treat epilepsy (phenytoin, phenobarbital, carbamazepine). - Medicines to treat diabetes (tolbutamide). - Medicines to treat excessive stomach acid, ulcers and heartburn (cimetidine, omeprazole, lanzoprazole, pantoprazole, rabeprazole). - Medicines to treat mania and depression (lithium). - Other medicines to treat depression (such as amitriptyline, nortriptyline, nefazodone, fluoxetine, fluoxamine). - Medicines to treat schizophrenia and other mental disorders (such as perphenazine, levomepromazine and olanzapine). - Medicines used to treat high blood pressure, chest pain or regulate the rate and rhythm of the heart (such as verapamil, diltiazem, flecainide, propafenone). - Medicines used to treat bacterial infections (such as rifampicin, clarithromycin, telithromycin, erythromycin). - Medicines used to treat fungal infections (such as ketoconazole, itraconazole, posaconazole, voriconazole, fluconazole). - Medicines used to treat HIV/AIDS and Hepatitis C (protease inhibitors such as ritonavir, telaprevir). - Medicines used to prevent nausea and vomiting after an operation or chemotherapy (aprepitant). - Medicines known to increase the risk of changes in the electrical activity of the heart (e.g. some antipsychotics and antibiotics).
+The effects of St. John's Wort may last for 1-2 weeks. - Products containing the amino acid tryptophan.
+Medicines to treat severe pain (e.g. tramadol). - Medicines used in anaesthesia or to treat chronic pain (fentanyl, mivacurium and - suxamethonium) Medicines to treat migraines (e.g. sumatriptan). - Blood thinning medicine (warfarin). - Medicines to treat pain/arthritis (eg. Metimazole, Non steroidal antiinflammatory drug (NSAID) such as ibuprofen, acetylsalicylic acid (aspirin).
+Sedatives (diazepam). - Diuretics (also called 'water' tablets).
+Medicines to treat epilepsy (phenytoin, phenobarbital, carbamazepine). - Medicines to treat diabetes (tolbutamide).
+Medicines to treat excessive stomach acid, ulcers and heartburn (cimetidine, - omeprazole, lansoprazole, pantoprazole, rabeprazole). - Medicines to treat mania and depression (lithium).
+Other medicines to treat depression (such as amitriptyline, nortriptyline, nefazodone, - fluoxetine, fluvoxamine).
+Medicines to treat schizophrenia and other mental disorders (such as perphenazine, - levomepromazine and olanzapine).
+Medicines used to treat high blood pressure, chest pain or regulate the rate and rhythm - of the heart (such as verapamil, diltiazem, flecainide, propafenone).
+Medicines used to treat bacterial infections (such as rifampicin, clarithromycin, - telithromycin, erythromycin) Medicines used to treat fungal infections (such as fluconazole, ketoconazole, - itraconazole, posaconazole, voriconazole) Medicines used to treat HIV/AIDS and Hepatitis C (protease inhibitors such as ritonavir, - telaprevir) Medicines used to prevent nausea and vomiting after an operation or chemotherapy - Medicines known to increase the risk of changes in the electrical activity of the heart (e.g. some antipsychotics and antibiotics).